Best Collagen for Joint Health in 2026: Ranked by Evidence, Not Hype

 Ancient Nutrition Multi Collagen Protein

-- Proprietary blend hides individual amounts — you can't verify the Type II dose
+- Proprietary blend conceals individual collagen type amounts — you can't confirm whether the Type II content reaches a clinically meaningful threshold

 Comparison Table